Open Access

 A complex X is said to be PGF if there exists an exact sequence of projective complexes

-In the following, we will use PGF and PG to denote the category of PGF modules and the category of PGF complexes.
+In the following, we will use PGFMathematical equation and PGMathematical equation to denote the category of PGF modules and the category of PGF complexes.

 We give some basic results for PGF modules and PGF complexes which are obtained by Refs.
 [6-7, 14].